suryam35/Components-of-Network-System/README.md

-# File-Transfer-System
+# Components-of-Network-System
-This repository contains the files for the project file transfer system
+This repository contains the files for the project components of network system